THURSDAY, 1 OCTOBER 1942

 Sunk after an accidental colission with an American mine is SS President Coolidge.

 AMERICAN THEATER OF OPERATIONS ALASKA (Eleventh Air Force): Six B-24s flying an

 attack on the Kiska submarine base turn back due to weather.
 A weather

 aircraft flies reconnaissance over Gareloi, Segula, Kiska, and Attu.

-SOUTHWEST PACIFIC AREA (SWPA, Fifth Air Force): In New Guinea, A-20s hittrails
+SOUTHWEST PACIFIC AREA (SWPA, Fifth Air Force): A-20s hit trails

 WEDNESDAY, 28 OCTOBER 1942